Thinkmill/emery/docs/pages/docs/origin-story.md

 ---
 title: Origin story
-description: How we arrived at TS Runtime DX
+description: How we arrived here
 ---

 # {% $markdoc.frontmatter.title %}

-The seed for TS Runtime DX was planted by this simple Slack message:
+The seed was planted by this simple Slack message:

 > Is there a way to “optimise” the errors returned from TS?